No Internet Connection? 10 Fixes to Test (and Get Back Online)

 A network reset doesn’t remove any files, folders, or other media stored on your device, such as bookmarks and browsing history.

-Note: It's important to distinguish between resetting your network and a factory reset, which will clear out everything and return your device back to the original state it was in when you removed it from the box.
+Note: It's important to distinguish between resetting your network and a factory reset, which will clear out everything and return your device to its original state when you removed it from the box.

 5. Perform a virus scan